 Final Thoughts on Where to Stay in Kauai

-When you’re looking for the best places to stay in Kauai, you’ll find a collection of charming small towns with great beaches, lots of opportunities for outdoor activities, and lush tropical surroundings.
-This island is pretty much the cliché of what a beach destination should be.
+Kauai has a collection of charming small towns with great beaches, lots of opportunities for outdoor activities, and lush tropical surroundings.
+This Hawaiian island is pretty much the cliché of what a beach destination should be.
 And it definitely lives up to all the hype.
-Most people who visit there return again and again.
+Most people who visit return again, and again, and again.